ALL OF THE ACTIVITIES AND SERVICES LISTED BELOW ARE INCLUDED IN THE HOLIDAY PRICE

-This holiday includes a night in an Ice Room and we can arrange room upgrades if you wish to spend your last night in Sweden in one of the suites, please see the 'personalise' section of the holiday page for details.
+This holiday includes a night in an Ice Room and we can arrange room upgrades if you wish to spend your last night in Sweden in one of the suites, please see the 'Personalise' section of the holiday page for details.
 You will sign off your final evening in Sweden in style with a three-course dinner.
 Please note that your room will be available to check in from approximately 6 pm onwards.

 Included in price

 Brändön Lodge is located on the edge of the sea that freezes around the Luleå Archipelago each year.
 It is a remarkable sight to see such a vast frozen mass of water each morning as you step out of your cosy cottage for a day of activities.

 - Your meals are all served in the restaurant in the main building.
 You will enjoy a variety of local dishes and more international cuisine in the evening menus (which are typically two courses and served as a hearty buffet).
 Breakfasts are typically Scandinavian in style and provide you with the fuel that you need for a day of adventure